 Children’s Liver Disease Foundation is here to act as the voice for all children and young people affected by liver disease and their families.
-We want to ensure your voice is heard as we campaign to improve prevention, diagnosis, treatment and service delivery.

 Promoting organ donation is one of CLDF’s key campaigning activities.
 CLDF is one of 15 charities involved in a campaign called the ‘Donation Conversation’.

 The UK has one of the lowest rates in Europe for families supporting organ donation and in 2014/15 only 57% agreed to donate their family members’ organ after they died.
 Since 2010 this has meant more than 1,200 people missing out on a potentially lifesaving transplant.
 In the last five years over 500 families in the UK have said no to donation, despite their relative being on the organ donor register.

 We are aiming to increase the family consent rate from 57% to 80% by 2020, by asking everyone to “have the donation conversation”.

 CLDF has long campaigned for universal vaccination for children against hepatitis B in the UK.
 The Hepatitis B virus, which puts people at high risk of death from cirrhosis of the liver and liver cancer, has infected an estimated two billion people worldwide and around 600,000 people die each year as a result.
 As many as 90% of newborns infected with the virus will develop chronic Hepatitis B and will be at risk.

 It has recently been confirmed that the UK will join the 184 other countries in the world who already vaccinate infants against hepatitis B. Hepatitis B will be included in the universal vaccination programme from Autumn 2017.